saramangelo/password-generator/README.md

 ## Description

-This password generator was originally derived from starter code with provided HyperText Markup Language (HTML) and Cascading Style Sheets (CSS) files.
+This password generator was originally derived from starter code with provided JavaScript (JS), HyperText Markup Language (HTML) and Cascading Style Sheets (CSS) files.
+The rendering was done solely within the JS file.
 In the webpage, when the user clicks the button, "Generate Password," the user is presented with a series of prompts, asking them to enter the number of characters they would like their password to be (between 8-128), and if they would like to include uppercase, lowercase, numbers and/or special characters.
 When the user answers each prompt, the information is saved, validated, then rendered on the screen, displaying a generated password, that matches the user's selected criteria.

 ## Screenshot